-- > Did you use the contracting process to set up your ways of working in September?
-Have you re-contracted at any point during the year? - > How did addressing the contracting questions (below) in advance set the relationship up effectively? - > What do you want from this relationship? - > Where might you need help? - > Consider a good working relationship you've had previously.
-What did this look like? - > When things go wrong, what does that look like on your end?
-How do you behave? - > When things go wrong as they inevitably will- how shall we manage that? - > If you didn't make use of the contracting structure, what did you do to successfully build a relationship with your teacher? - > Whether you used the contracting structure or not, is there anything you would do differently, or plan to address, at the start of the second year?
+- > Did you use the contracting process to set up your ways of working when you first started working with your ECT?
+Have you re-contracted at any point since? - > How did addressing the contracting questions (see workbook) in advance set the relationship up effectively? - > If you didn't make use of the contracting structure, what did you do to successfully build a relationship with your teacher? - > Is there anything you would do differently, or plan to address, moving forwards?